About

-Why is liquidation required?
+Why is a company liquidation required?

-Even if there are no debts to be paid to creditors, it is highly advisable to formally liquidate a company rather than simply allowing your trade licence to expire.
 There are a number of procedures to be completed when formally liquidating a company.
-Ignoring these may attract various penalties and could also result in the ‘blacklisting’ of company, as well as its directors and shareholders, by government authorities in UAE.
+Ignoring these may attract various penalties and could also result in the ‘blacklisting’ of company, as well as its directors and shareholders, by the government authorities in UAE.
 This may impact on their involvement in other businesses or damage their ability to set up another company in future.

 What is the role of a liquidator?